tamu-edu-students/jimmy-gym-buddy-finder/README.md

 		```

 5. **Setup Secrets**
-	- To add environment variables securely in Rails credentials, use the following command:
+	- To add any environment variables (Google Omniauth client_id and client_secret) securely in Rails credentials, use the following command:
 		```bash
 		EDITOR="vim" rails credentials:edit
 		```